sl0q/CS_3D_Browser/README.md

 R - scale up
 F - scale down
 Arrows + QE - rotation around local origin
-IJKL + UO - rotation fround global origin
+IJKL + UO - rotation around global origin

 # /
 You can select a file using a button in top left corner.
 There are some samples in \KG_LR_2.2\Samples.